taj54/divider/README.md

 👉 [Check out the full documentation here!](https://divider-docs.vercel.app/)

-`divider` allows you to split a string or an array of strings using index positions or delimiters.
+`divider` allows you to divide a string or an array of strings using index positions or delimiters.

 ### 📌 Basic Usage